 In 1966, responding to concerns about the nation's marine and coastal resources, Congress established the National Sea Grant College Program.
 The term "Sea Grant" was chosen to emphasize the parallel between this new program focusing on the nation's marine resources and the land grant program that had been established a century earlier to develop agricultural resources.
 Similarly, in 1989, another university-based program, the National Space Grant and Fellowship Program, was formed within NASA, with UNH designation following in 1991.

-Just as land grant institutions continue to serve the needs of their state citizens in agricultural and natural resources, family development and youth education, Sea Grant colleges and universities research new ideas and technologies to promote the understanding, wise use and stewardship of coastal resources.
-At UNH, Sea Grant supports a range of marine research efforts and then works with Cooperative Extension to disseminate the results of that research to those who can benefit from it.
+Just as land grant institutions continue to serve the needs of their state in agricultural and natural resources, family development and youth education, Sea Grant colleges and universities research new ideas and technologies to promote the understanding, wise use and stewardship of coastal resources.
+At UNH, Sea Grant supports a range of marine research efforts and then works with UNH Cooperative Extension to disseminate the results of that research to those who can benefit from it.

 New Hampshire Sea Grant